#1 Question: What is the difference between the CS and CSE and CE Majors???

 Please note: If you file a petition to include a course as part of your Sci-Tech elective please include the course descriptions in the petition for reference as well as the other 2 courses you are planning to apply to your Sci-Tech.
 We advise you attach a copy of the course syllabus.
 Please check your DARS first.
 Petitions are only required if the course is not automatically applying, or if you are trying to combine courses into a new area.

 ****Please note there is no mixing and matching within the approved areas/departments.
 Students who wish to do so may file a petition for consideration at 6426 BH, however filing a petition does not guarantee approval.

-There are several subsets of courses listed on the Technical Breadth Summary of Areas, and on the List of Science & Technology Courses.
+There are several subsets of courses listed on the Technical Breadth Summary.
 Be aware of these lists.
 You may only get credit for one course under each subset.
-If a required course is listed (e.g. STATS 100A in the Probability & Statistics subset), you may not take any of the other courses listed for credit, Sci-Tech or otherwise.
+If a required course is listed (e.g. STATS 100A in the Probability & Statistics subset), you may not take any of the other courses listed for Sci-Tech, Technical Breadth, or any other degree requirement.
 If you have questions regarding the restrictions, email your academic counselor.

 If you are enrolled in one of these courses, there should be a warning at the top of your Degree Audit about enrolling in other courses on that list.